David Tubb’s 37XC

 |416 Barrett||505 grain bullet 3190ft/s||180-190 grains (52% increase in powder charge over a 37XC

-Now take a look at the wind drift chart, is that much difference worth a new build for you?
+Now take a look at the wind drift chart, How much is that difference worth to you?
 That’s the real question.

 Want more load data?
 At the end of this article there is a link for more load data.

-DTA SRS rifles in 338Lapua area easily turned into 2mile steel harassing platforms
+DTA SRS rifles in 338Lapua area easily turned into 2mile gun in a 37XC chambering.

 Every Reloader’s dream – 0 Standard Deviation.
 Pictures courtesy of Precision Arms.

-In a nutshell, the 37XC is giving us performance approaching that of a 416B with a shorter barrel, less weight, less cost and less financial commitment.
+In a nutshell, the 37XC is giving us performance approaching that of a 416B with a shorter barrel, less weight, less cost and less financial commitment while matching the 375Cheytac.